Friday, May 4, 2012

 Fifth, there isn’t a fifth.
 Lists just always look more legitimate and well rounded with a number 5 or a fifth in a series.

 And there you have my fine historical lesson.
-Now you know a little bit more about Cinco de Mayo than you did 10 minutes ago.
+Now you know more about Cinco de Mayo than you did 10 minutes ago.
 But will that stop you from knocking back a Tecate or Dos XX this evening?
 Probably not.
 Just remember: while there might be many people (i.e. Gringos and Mexican-Americans) looking for any excuse to party on Cinco de Mayo, there are others, like me, who care about its origins and cultural significance.
 Although La Batalla de Puebla on Cinco de Mayo appears militarily insignificant in light of France's subsequent invasion, it did inject Mexicanos with pride and patriotism.
 Since its independence from Spain in 1821, México had suffered one tragedy after another.
 But for one brief moment in history, Mexicanos could look upon the rubble of a battle in triumph instead of defeat.

 It’s important for me to reflect on an event like La Batalla de Puebla and remember fighting is in my blood.
 Mexicanos never give up the fight or lay down their arms in the face of impending doom.
 Even after the odds look incredibly grim and victory is nowhere in sight, a Mexicano always stands tall, proud and fearless.
 They say the guerreros come from Guerrero but if you look back in time, there are guerreros in every Mexicano.
 So while I don’t care for Cinco de Mayo and its commercialization, it hasn’t lost its real meaning for me, despite the advertisement industry.